Skip to main content

 Bug zappers are great at attracting insects, and while they may eliminate some mosquitoes, bug zappers attract and destroy mostly beneficial insects that serve as food sources for bats and birds.

 If spraying yourself with insect repellent isn’t your favorite option for protection, there are other ways to apply it like lotions and wipes.
 Always look to see if the insect repellent product contains one of the four active ingredients (DEET, Picaridin, Oil of Lemon Eucalyptus or IR3535) and note the percentage.
 The percentage of the ingredient is an indicator of how long the product will last before you have to reapply.
-Always read the label before applying.
-CLICK HERE for more insect-repellent information.
+The District recommends using a repellent with at least 20% of the listed active ingredient.
+Always read the label carefully before applying.
+CLICK HERE for more insect repellent information.